 About: Home of the best online Bachelor’s program of 2013 according to U.S. News, the University of Minnesota holds regional accreditation from the Higher Learning Commission of the North Central Association of Colleges.

 The online Bachelor of Science in Accounting will set you back just under $46,300 and will prepare you for a career in accounting, taxation or finance.
-You can also pursue an online certificate in Finance or Taxation at the University of Minnesota.
+In contrast, you can also pursue an online certificate in Finance or Taxation at the University of Minnesota.

 Accounting Program: College of Business

-About: The well-regarded Texas A&M University – Commerce offers an AACSB-accredited online Master of Science in Accounting.
-The course provides students with advanced knowledge of accounting, auditing and business law and prepares them for CPA qualification and senior accounting positions.
+About: The well-regarded Texas A&M University-Commerce offers an AACSB-accredited online Master of Science in Accounting.
+The course provides students with advanced knowledge of accounting information systems, auditing, and business law.
+Additionally, it prepares them for CPA licensure and senior accounting positions.

-While the tuition fee is $12,600 for the 30 credits of the program, interactive distance courses taught via the Internet incur additional fees of $50 per semester credit hour.
+Finally, while the tuition fee is $12,600 for the 30 college credits of the program, interactive distance courses taught via the Internet incur additional fees of $50 per semester credit hour.

 15. Post University